 1) Stay abreast of actual business fraud cases

 The best way to know where the threat lies is to learn from other organisation’s misfortunes.
 Did you know that 36% of frauds in Australia last year were carried out by an organisation’s own management?
 Clearly having strong internal controls is critical in your bid to reduce the risk of undetected fraud occurring in your business.

 MGI produces an annual fraud report which highlights recent cases of business fraud.
-Click here to access our report on business fraud.

 2) Audit your fraud risk and implement strategies to reduce the chance of undetected fraud